Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

     INITIALLY_SUSPENDED = FALSE;
 ```
 <!-- ------------------------ -->
-## Initialize the Application and Grant Permissions for Sample Data Acces
+## Initialize the Application and Grant Permissions for Sample Data Access
 Duration: 2

 Call the startup procedure to initialize the app: